Youssouf Hadji: 2015–16 Ligue 2

 On 3 August 2015, Hadji started the second season of his third spell at AS Nancy with a 0–0 draw against Tours FC.
-He assisted a goal in a 3–0 home win against Stade Brest.
+He assisted a goal in a 3–0 home win against Brest.
 He scored his first goal in his sixth appearance in the league in a 1–1 draw in Stade Marcel Picot against Chamois Niortais.
 Again he recorded a second assist on 2 October in a 3–0 win against AC Ajaccio.
 He returned to scoring against Dijon FCO in a home win, and again in an away win against Evian Thonon Gaillard in the Parc des Sports, Annecy helping Nancy jump to the top of the Ligue 2 table.
 He scored a brace against Nîmes Olympique in January 2016.
 On 25 April 2016, Nancy were crowned as the champions of the 2015–16 Ligue 2 after a 1–0 home win against Sochaux.
 After the coronation, Hadji scored a brace in a 2–0 win against Tours FC, but before recorded another assist against Evian Thonon Gaillard which was relegated to 2016–17 Championnat National thanks to this goal.
 Hadji finished the season with 9 goals and 3 assists in 33 appearances.